Professor Catriona McKinnon

 Another recent policy-facing initiative I have been involved in concerns support for communities facing displacement by climate impacts.
 As part of a small group at the University of Reading I have developed a new analytical framework for thinking about claims-making by such communities.
 We are seeking funding to undertake fieldwork as part of this project.
 We discussed our work at a high level roundtable at Lambeth Palace in January 2019.

 I was educated in the Philosophy department at University College London.
 Under the supervision of Professor Jo Wolff and Professor Veronique Munoz-Darde, my PhD explored the importance of self-respect and its social bases in the political philosophy of John Rawls.
 Before completing my PhD I took up a Lectureship in the Politics department at Exeter in 1997.
 At that time, the department numbered only fifteen staff and my colleague Dr Bice Maiguashca and I were two of only three women in the department.
 In 2000 I moved to the Politics department at the University of York, and then to the Politics department at the University of Reading in 2004.
 I became a Reader in Political Theory at Reading in 2008 and was promoted to Professor in 2010.
 Coming full circle, I joined the department of Politics at Exeter in 2019.

 My present work explores the questions of justice and ethics raised by climate change.
 It is relentlessly hard to face the realities of the global climate crisis.
 That said, the other academics and students with whom I engage in thinking about these things are extraordinarily interesting, solidaristic, and cheerful.
 I think we all keep each other going.

-When I am switched off from work I like being silly with my kids, drinking wine with friends, walking my two dogs, riding my pony, and listening to my husband's gorgeous music.
+When I am switched off from work I like being silly with my kids, drinking wine with friends, walking my two dogs, riding my horse, and listening to my husband's gorgeous music.